On the Impact of Multiple Source Code Representations on Software Engineering Tasks -- An Empirical Study: Use Cases

 \subsection{Code Clone Detection}

 Code clone detection task aims to detect whether a given pair of code snippets are similar.
 This paper deals with a specific kind of clone pairs called \textit{functional clone pairs} or \textit{\textbf{Type-4} clones} \cite{roy2007survey}.
-We are not dealing with other types of clone pairs that might be lexically or syntactically similar but not functionally.
-It is also important to note that the given pair of code snippets can have the same functionality but differ in code tokens and structure (e.g., the same solution implemented using different algorithms).
+We are not dealing with other types of clone pairs that might be lexically or syntactically similar but lack functional similarity.
+Type-4 clones typically pose the most intricate detection challenges due to their inherent complexity and are usually the hardest to detect \cite{roy2007survey}.
+For instance, a pair of code snippets are considered Type-4 clones, irrespective of differences in code tokens and structural composition, as long as they have the same functionality (e.g., the same solution implemented using different algorithms).
+Owing to our current goal of demonstrating the combination of source code representations for downstream tasks, the detection of Type-1 through Type-3 clones is not within the current scope.

 Consider $v_1$ and $v_2$ the code vectors generated by our model for two input code snippets.
 If the input pair is a true clone pair (i.e., they solve the same problem), its ground truth label ($t$) will be 1, and a false clone pair will have ground truth label -1.
 Using this convention, we can calculate their functional similarity using the cosine similarity measure: